unoplatform/uno/doc/articles/faq.md

 </ItemGroup>
 ```

-## Does Uno offer a TreeView control?
+## Does Uno Platform offer a TreeView control?

 It's in the UWP API, but [not implemented yet](https://docs.microsoft.com/en-us/windows/uwp/design/controls-and-patterns/tree-view)
 We have an open Github [issue.](https://github.com/unoplatform/Uno/issues/3)

-## Is there a table of all UWP controls and their features compared to what's offered under Uno?
+## Is there a table of all UWP controls and their features compared to what's offered under Uno Platform?

 https://github.com/unoplatform/uno/blob/master/doc/articles/supported-features.md

-##  Is there an Uno template that is based on a portable class library?
+##  Is there an Uno Platform template that is based on a portable class library?

 No, but use the [Cross-Platform library template](https://marketplace.visualstudio.com/items?itemName=nventivecorp.uno-platform-addin) instead to achieve a similar goal.

-## Is there a Visual Studio template for Uno that incorporates the Prism library?
+## Is there a Visual Studio template for Uno Platform that incorporates the Prism library?

 No, but this sample can serve as a base: https://github.com/unoplatform/uno.Prism/tree/uno/Sandbox/Windows10/HelloWorld